nsysoeva/housing_listings/README.md

 ### Preprocessing and EDA

 As the next step, we investigated the data further.
-It contained no duplicates and only a few missing falues in the description column.
+It contained no duplicates and only a few missing values in the description column.
 Because the missing values were very few (2), we have removed the rows that contained them.
 Further, we have looked at the geographic map of housing properties and identified that the properties generally cluster by price, with those <$309k (1st quartile of the distribution) located on the east side of the city, those between $309k and $405k (where $405k is the median value) spread in the middle of the city, from north to south, and those >$405k located in the central and western edge of the city.

 Later in our analysis, we have revealed that our dependent variable (Price) has outliers going up to $13.5M.
 We have then chose to eliminate the outliers and run some of the regression models on data which excludes rows where housing prices are >$500k.